-With 79 guest rooms, a poolside bar, a rooftop cocktail lounge, a popsicle stand, and an onsite hometown brand coffee shop, a stay at the newly opened Arrive Phoenix boutique hotel is a fantastic weekend getaway or staycation in the desert.
-ARRIVE Phoenix is located in Phoenix’s Alhambra neighborhood, and perfectly blends contemporary with retro in its aesthetics and decor.
+With 79 guest rooms, a poolside bar, a rooftop cocktail lounge, a popsicle stand, and an onsite hometown brand coffee shop, a stay at the newly opened RISE Phoenix boutique hotel (formerly ARRIVE Phoenix) is a fantastic weekend getaway or staycation in the desert.
+RISE Phoenix is located in Phoenix’s Alhambra neighborhood, and perfectly blends contemporary with retro in its aesthetics and decor.
 It’s like being transported back in time to enjoy a simpler way of living, while also enjoying the comforts and modernities of 2020 hospitality.

 Immediately upon arrival, there’s a gift shop at the check-in with fun Arizona themed goodies to bring back from your trip.
 It takes a fair amount of self control to resist buying EVERYTHING, but luckily there’s a major distraction on the other side of the check-in counter — a seemingly endless amount of popsicle flavors to choose from as a check-in gift.